tnmnet/repo-delete/README.md

 ```

 # Run application
 The easiest way to run this application is its Docker container.
 The default command for the container is the `build-all` script.
-It builds all components in order as outlined below under **Run anually**.
+It builds all components in order as outlined below under **Run manually**.
 But you can also run components of the application without Docker.

 ## Run using container
 If you are using the GitLab registry, login first as described above.